chamburr/modmail/README.md

 ---

-If you would prefer to build your own images, then follow these steps:
+If you would prefer to build your own images for local development, then follow these steps:

-- In the `docker/.env` file, change `DOCKER_TAG=dev`
 ```
 cd docker
+docker-compose build
 docker-compose up -d
 ```